m-etemadi/travel-checklist-react/README.md

-# Travel Checklist Web Application
+# Simple Travel Checklist

-This is a simple travel checklist web application built using HTML, CSS, and React.js.
-The application allows users to create and manage their travel checklists, ensuring they don't forget any essential items before embarking on their trips.
+This is a simple travel checklist web application built using HTML5, CSS3, and ReactJS.
+The application allows users to create and manage their travel checklist, ensuring they don't forget any essential items before embarking on their trips.

 ## Features